top of page

 Hirundo also serves as a partner with Maine Inland Fisheries and Wildlife as a Golden Eagle Study location.

-Kids in Nature Promotional Video
+Kids in Nature Video

 This short video was created by UMaine Honors College Students Luke Valleli, Olivia Britton, Kathryn Gatewood, and Nicholas Seams.